arvinemadi/SFND_Lidar_Obstacle_Detection/README.md

 <img src="media/dataset_1.png" width="700" height="400" />
 <img src="media/dataset_2.gif" width="700" height="400" />

-Two complete this project several tasks needed to be completed.
+To complete this project several tasks needed to be completed.
 - Voxel filtering of the Lidar point cloud.
 - Segementation of the road from the rest of Lidar point cloud.
 A RANSAC algorithm has been implemented to do this job.
 - Clustering of the Lidar point clouds so that objects can be identified and bounding boxes can be placed around each obstacle (car, tree, traffic signs, etc)